urho3d/SLikeNet/.github/CONTRIBUTING.md

 Thanks for considering contributing to SLikeNet.

-In case you are intend to contribute changes/code which should be incorporated in SLikeNet, we kindly ask you to sign the following CLA.
+In case you intend to contribute changes/code which should be incorporated in SLikeNet, we kindly ask you to sign the following CLA.
 Please note that signing this CLA is obviously not required, if you simply add a bugrport, provide feedback, or want to ask a question.

 CLA